Edwards-R/redlist_docs/internal review code/narrative_test.md

     was not accepted
 }
 ```
-, and the AOO
+, and the AoO
 ```
 {
     ([X] km2)
     {
-        exceeds the 2,000 km2 VU threshold
+        exceeds the 2,000 km2 VU threshold for criterion B2
     } OR {
-        is below the [XX] km2 [XX] threshold
+        is below the [XX] km2 [XX] threshold for criterion B2 {
-        {
             and satisfies
         } OR {